design-first/system-designer-documentation/docs/Create a Type.md

 * this new type can be then used in your model.

-## Type edition
+## Update a type

 * click on the created type,
 * an editor will open the content of the type,
-* you can now edit the type:
+* you can now edit the configuration of the type:

 ![Image Alt](../../img/create-a-type-edit.png)

-You can then use this new type on a model.

 ## Define an enumeration

-To define an enumeration, juste click on the *Enumeration* checkbox when creating a type.
-Then set the type of your enumeration (its *any* by default) and add all the value of your enumeration in the *value* array.
+To define an enumeration click on the *Enumeration* checkbox when creating a type.
+Then set the *type* of your enumeration (it is *any* by default) and add all the value of your enumeration in the *value* array.

 ```json
 {